The Payroll Processor determines the start of the week and the resource can enter time or expenses.

 The T+E Auto Close Date is automatically set to the Payroll Period end date when a Payroll Period is closed.

-For a Resource, you can allow to enter time or expenses in closed periods.
+For a Resource, you can allow entering time or expenses in closed periods.